josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/03-Data_Manager copy/_micro_lessons/01-Douglas_Peucker/README.md

-# Module 01 — Douglas-Peucker Simplification
+# Assignments Completed for Module 01 — Douglas-Peucker Simplification

 Understand and implement the algorithm that reduces the number of points in a line while preserving its shape.
 This is the core concept behind every LOD pipeline we build.